studsio/core/docTut/UartGps.md

 ## Running

+[console]: Console.html

 To build and run your project:

     $ src/build.fan
     $ fan studs asm
     $ fan studs burn

 Insert your SD card and power up your BBB.
-If you have the serial console connected to your PC you should start seeing the stdout from our application.
+If you have the [serial console][console] connected to your PC you should start seeing the stdout from our application.